Digital-Data-Co/forge-docs/src/administration-guide/runners.md

 # Runners

-Runners enable running tasks on a separate server from Forge UI.
+Runners enable running tasks on a separate server from Forge.

 Forge runners operate on the same principle as GitLab or GitHub Actions runners: